Choosing The Right Video Surveillance Components

 Internet protocol refers to a digital video (IP) camera that can send and receive data via a computer network opposed to sending the feed to a video capture card on a DVR.
 IP digital surveillance systems record streaming at a much higher resolution than analog systems.
 An IP cameras system can be built with the ability for two-way radio, allow encryption and authentication, can function on a wireless network, and allow for remote accessibility.
 IP cameras are more expensive per camera however a single IP camera can take the place of three or four analog cameras because of wider angle viewing options.
 IP video management systems typically offer more flexibility and scalability than an analog system.
 When a traditional analog DVR set-up each camera must be wired directly to the DVR.
 IP cameras can circumvent this with the use of switches.
 There is much more flexibility with an IP system as the cameras can be moved anywhere on an IP network

 Box cameras are ideal for a small, specific areas where one would want to zoom in close on something.
-A use case would be installing a box camera over a cash register or casino dealer.
+An example would be installing a box camera over a cash register or casino dealer.
 The focus would be so intense that one could see the serial numbers on the dollar bills and slide of hand.

 Typically used for indoor situations as they are unobtrusive and have a wide depth of field.
 It is very difficult to see where the dome camera is pointing so they are better for situations when they are hung in close proximity to people and run the risk of being tampered with.
 If used outside, dome cameras should always, always, always be installed with a camera bracket and universal bracket with pendant caps.
 Water and other elements will drip over the side of the bracket opposed to leak inside of the camera, thus creating a foggy picture.
 Dome cameras can come in two low-profile options.
 The recessed dome camera is ideal for drop ceilings.
 The Hikvision recessed dome camera lenses are the size of a golf ball, so they are very discreet.